-PROFESSIONAL LEARNING FOCUSED ON THE INSTRUCTIONAL CORE: EFFECTIVE USE OF DATA: PARENT AND COMMUNITY ENGAGEMENT: Provide professional learning and opportunities for collaboration that improve educator practice by focusing Implement aligned system of curriculum, accountability and inquiry that uses multiple sources of data.
-Engage and partner with parents and community members in supporting excellence in academic skills, knowledge and mindsets. on the instructional core.
+PROFESSIONAL LEARNING FOCUSED ON THE EFFECTIVE USE OF DATA: PARENT AND COMMUNITY ENGAGEMENT: INSTRUCTIONAL CORE: Provide professional learning and opportunities for collaboration that improve educator practice by focusing on the instructional core.
+Implement aligned system of curriculum, accountability and inquiry that uses multiple sources of data.
+Engage and partner with parents and community members in supporting excellence in academic skills, knowledge and mindsets.